-RECORD OF COMPLETION OF EDUCATION AND LABORATORY TRAINING 21 KNOWLEDGE ASSESSED BY DATE Registered biomedical scientists must: 1.
+KNOWLEDGE ASSESSED BY: DATE: Registered biomedical scientists must: 1.
 Understand the importance of maintaining confidentiality (HCPC SoP 7 - joint with 'a' below) 2.
 Be aware of the limits of the concept of confidentiality (HCPC SoP 7.1) 3.
-Understand the principles of information governance and be aware of the safe and effective use of health and social care information (HCPC SoP 7.2) Recognise and respond appropriately to situations where it is necessary to share information to safeguard service users or the wider public (HCPC SoP 7.3) Recognise the need to manage records and all other information in accordance with applicable legislation, protocols and guidelines (HCPC SoP 10.2) 6.
+Understand the principles of information governance and be aware of the safe and effective use of health and social care information (HCPC SoP 7.2) 4.
+Recognise and respond appropriately to situations where it is necessary to share information to safeguard service users or the wider public (HCPC SoP 7.3) 5.
+Recognise the need to manage records and all other information in accordance with applicable legislation, protocols and guidelines (HCPC SoP 10.2) 6.
 Understand the risks and possible serious consequences of errors and omissions in both requests for, and results of, laboratory investigations (HCPC SoP 10.3 - joint with 'd' below) 7.
 Understand the need to adhere to protocols of specimen identification, including barcoding and electronic tag systems (HCPC SoP 10.5) 8.
 Understand the importance of backup storage of electronic data (HCPC SoP 10.6)

-COMPETENCE ASSESSED BY DATE Registered biomedical scientists must be able to: a.
-Maintain confidentiality (HCPC SoP 7 - joint with '1' above) b.
+COMPETENCE ASSESSED BY: DATE: Registered biomedical scientists must be able to: a.
+Maintain confidentiality (HCPC SoP 7 - joint with '1)' above) t b.
 Maintain records appropriately (HCPC SoP 10) c.
-Keep accurate, comprehensive and comprehensible records in accordance with applicable legislation, protocols and guidelines (HCPC SoP 10.1) d.
-Recognise and communicate the risks and possible serious consequences of errors and omissions in both requests for, and results of, laboratory investigations (HCPC SoP 10.3 - joint with 6 above) e.
+Keep accurate, comprehensive and comprehensible records in accordance with applicable legislation, protocols and guideli (HCPC SoP 10.1) d.
+Recognise and communicate the risks and possible serious consequences of errors and omissions in both requests for, and results of laboratory investigations (HCPC SoP 10.3 - joint with '3' above) e.
 Use systems for the accurate and correct identification of patients and laboratory specimens (HCPC SoP 10.4)

 Title

 Evidence Type

 Justification

 Title

 Evidence Type

 Justification

 Title

 Evidence Type

 Justification

-Evidence of completion of this mode ule verified and passed by:
+Evidence of completion of this module verified and passed by:

-External Verifier's Signature:
+External Verifier 's Signature:

-External Verifier's Name:
+External Verifier r's Name:

 Date:

-Module 5 | Professional Relationships
+Module 5: Professional Relationships